 In general, wear is mechanically induced surface damage that results in the progressive removal of material due to relative motion between that surface and a contacting substance or substances.
-A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant for example.
+A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant.
 As is with friction, the presence of wear can be either good or bad.
-Productive, controlled wear can be found in processes like machining, cutting, grinding and polishing.
-However, in most of the technological applications, the occurrence of wear is highly undesirable and it is an enormously expensive problem since it leads to the deterioration or even failure of components.
-In terms of safety it is often not as serious (or as sudden) as fracture.
-This is because wear is usually anticipated.
+Productive, controlled wear can be found in processes like machining, cutting, grinding, and polishing.
+However, in most technological applications, the occurrence of wear is highly undesirable, and it is an enormously expensive problem since it leads to the deterioration or failure of components.
+In terms of safety, it is often not as serious (or as sudden) as a fracture, and this is because the wear is usually anticipated.

 Certain material characteristics such as hardness, carbide type, and volume percent can have a decided impact on the wear resistance of a material in a given application.
-Wear, like corrosion, has multiple types and subtypes, is predictable to some extent, and is rather difficult to reliably test and to evaluate in the lab or in service.
+Wear, like corrosion, has multiple types and subtypes that are predictable to some extent and are rather difficult to test and evaluate in the lab or service reliably.

 Typical Wear-resistant Materials

 In general, wear is mechanically induced surface damage that results in the progressive removal of material due to relative motion between that surface and a contacting substance or substances.
-Therefore, there is perfect wear-resistant material and in every case, it depends strongly on many variables (e.g., materials combination, contact pressure, environment, temperature).
+Therefore, there is perfect wear-resistant material; in every case, it depends strongly on many variables (e.g., materials combination, contact pressure, environment, temperature).
 The hardness of the material is correlated to the wear resistance of the material.
 If the hardness of the material is less than that of the hardness of the abrasive material, then the wear rate is high.
 The hardness of material plays a major role in wear resistance.
 Some materials exhibit special wear characteristics:

 - Ni3Al – Alloy.
-Nickel aluminide is an intermetallic alloy of nickel and aluminium with properties similar to both a ceramic and a metal.
-Nickel aluminide is unique in that it has very high thermal conductivity combined with high strength at high temperature.
+Nickel aluminide is an intermetallic alloy of nickel and aluminium with properties similar to ceramic and metal.
+Nickel aluminide is unique because it has very high thermal conductivity combined with high strength at high temperatures.
 These properties, combined with its high strength and low density, make it ideal for special applications like coating blades in gas turbines and jet engines.
-Composite materials with Ni3Al based alloys as a matrix hardened by, e.g.,, TiC, ZrO2, WC, SiC and graphene, are advanced materials.
+Composite materials with Ni3Al-based alloys as a matrix hardened by, e.g., TiC, ZrO2, WC, SiC, and graphene, are advanced materials.
 In 2005, the most abrasion-resistant material was reportedly created by embedding diamonds in a matrix of nickel aluminide.

 - Laser hardening.
-Laser hardening is a surface hardening technique which uses a laser beam to provide a very rapid means of heating the metal, which is then cooled rapidly (generally by self-quenching).
+Laser hardening is a surface hardening technique that uses a laser beam to provide a very rapid means of heating the metal, which is then cooled rapidly (generally by self-quenching).
 This creates a “case” of martensite on the surface, while the inner core of the object remains elastic and tough.

 Some common materials:

 Ductile cast iron.
-Ductile iron, also known as nodular ironor spheroidal graphite iron, is very similar to gray iron in composition, but during solidification the graphite nucleates as spherical particles (nodules) in ductile iron, rather than as flakes.
+Ductile iron, also known as nodular iron or spheroidal graphite iron, is very similar to gray iron in composition, but during solidification, the graphite nucleates as spherical particles (nodules) in ductile iron rather than as flakes.
 Typical applications for this material include valves, pump bodies, crankshafts, gears, and other automotive and machine components because of its good machinability, fatigue strength, and higher modulus of elasticity (compared to gray iron), and in heavy-duty gears because of its high yield strength and wear resistance.